How to Remove a Load Bearing Wall

 Luckily the house was vacant at the time, so dust containment wasn’t too difficult.

-Here’s the big finish montage:
+Here’s the removing a load bearing wall finish montage:

 If only tearing down border walls were so easy …